 What was your working method for « Translitorânea »?

 The only rule was to follow the road and stop to have an experience of the place and meet the people I met on my way.
-It must be said that this road was not really built for people.
+It must be said that this road was not built for people.
 For most Brazilians, it is a simple place of passage, a road that connects the different seaside towns.
 Since there is no real rail system, it is a road with many trucks carrying the goods that circulate in the country.
-This road is only stopped for gas, food or sleep for those who work there.
-However, there is a whole life along the road: small villages, small housing estates or isolated houses, small roads that run parallel or cross the main road, leading to small towns.
+This road is only stopped for gas, food, or sleep for those who work there.
+However, there is a whole life along the road: small villages, small housing estates or isolated houses, and small roads that run parallel or cross the main road, leading to small towns.
 That’s what interested me, this life on the fringes of the BR-101, also known as the « death road », because of the large number of road accidents.
 I would stop as soon as a place or something caught my eye, depending on the encounters.
-Sometimes I would approach people, knock on their doors, stop them in the street.
+Sometimes I would approach people, knock on their doors, and stop them in the street.
 Sometimes they were the ones who approached me when I stopped to take a landscape picture or have a coffee.

 There was nothing planned.
 I was letting myself go.
 I was in the car.
 I was in a relationship.
 He was driving, I was looking and letting myself be inspired by the views that were passing before my eyes.
-As it is a high-speed road, sometimes we would turn around, often backing up several kilometres.
+As it is a high-speed road, sometimes we would turn around, often backing up several kilometers.
 We made the route in three parts: the first time southwards between Florianópolis and Sao José do Norte, where the route officially ends, in Rio Grande do Sul; the second time upwards between Florianópolis and Rio de Janeiro; and the third time northwards, from Rio de Janeiro to Touros, in Rio Grande do Norte.
 For this last part, I had the support of the Prize for Women in the Visual Arts, awarded at the time by the Brazilian Ministry of Culture.

 « It is rather a project that speaks of encounters, experiences and affects. »